 2. Set up a browser-based User feedback tool.

 Yes.
-I recommend using a feedback tool for collecting feedback on design drafts and website prototypes.
+I recommend using a user feedback tool for collecting feedback on design drafts and website prototypes.
 Big surprise, right? 😉

-With Usersnap you get a tool in your hand which makes managing feedback on design drafts and prototypes super easy.
+With Usersnap you get a tool in your hand which makes managing user feedback on design drafts and prototypes super easy.

 An awesome feedback tool – like Usersnap – helps you to manage feedback more efficiently.
 Therefore, Usersnap offers a great variety of easy-to-use tools for providing feedback.
 With annotations and drawings, people can leave feedback where they are.
 In their browsers.

 By making use of a browser-based feedback tool, installation and setup costs can be reduced to a minimum.
 No installation is needed on any device which makes it super easy for clients and colleagues to actually start giving feedback.